NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - GRKnJ
     - Is RA
     - Teleports 1 frame faster
-    - Side switches two frames sooner (same total duration)
+    - Switches sides two frames sooner, but hits on the same time (switches into stand for two frames)
     - Gives him a KnJ you can turn around and block like all the others
 - Sand dive
     - Hitbox appears sooner